Bird ringing

 Bird ringing (UK) or bird banding (US) is the attachment of a small, individually numbered metal or plastic tag to the leg or wing of a wild bird to enable individual identification.
 This helps in keeping track of the movements of the bird and its life history.
-It is common to take measurements and examine conditions of feather molt, subcutaneous fat, age indications and sex during capture for ringing.
-The subsequent recapture or recovery of the bird can provide information on migration, longevity, mortality, population, territoriality, feeding behavior, and other aspects that are studied by ornithologists.
+It is common to take measurements and examine the conditions of feather moult, subcutaneous fat, age indications and sex during capture for ringing.
+The subsequent recapture, recovery, or observation of the bird can provide information on migration, longevity, mortality, population, territoriality, feeding behaviour, and other aspects that are studied by ornithologists.
 Other methods of marking birds may also be used to allow for field based identification that does not require capture.

 History

 The earliest recorded attempts to mark birds were made by Roman soldiers.
-For instance during the Punic Wars in 218 BC a crow was released by a besieged garrison (which suggests that this was an established practice).
+For instance during the Punic Wars in 218 BC a crow was released by a besieged garrison, which suggests that this was an established practice.
 Quintus Fabius Pictor used a thread on the bird's leg to send a message back.
-Or in another case in history a knight interested in chariot races during the time of Pliny (AD 1) took crows to Volterra, 135 mi away and released the crows with information on the race winners.
+In another case in history, a knight interested in chariot races during the time of Pliny (AD 1) took crows to Volterra, 135 mi away and released the crows with information on the race winners.

-Falconers in the Middle Ages fit plates on their falcons with seals of their owners.
+Falconers in the Middle Ages fitted tags on their falcons with seals of their owners.
 In England from around 1560 or so, swans were marked with a swan mark, a nick on the bill.

-Storks injured by arrows (termed as pfeilstorch in German) traceable to African tribes were found in Germany in 1822 and constituted some of the earliest evidence of long-distance migration in European birds.
+Storks injured by hunting arrows (termed as pfeilstorch in German) traceable to African tribes were found in Germany and elsewhere as early as 1822, and constituted some of the earliest definitive evidence of long-distance migration in European birds.

+In North America, John James Audubon has been hailed as the progenitor of bird banding.
+However, his story is of questionable authenticity.
+In 1834, Audubon claimed that he tied silver threads to the legs of young eastern phoebes at his farm (Mill Grove) in Pennsylvania in 1805, and then resighted two of the birds as adults in 1806.
+However, the return rate he reported (40% of nestlings) is an extreme outlier compared to modern data (e.g., 1.6% of 549 banded nestlings, and 1.3% of 217 nestlings), and Audubon was in France when he claimed to have resighted the marked phoebes.